jj5/kickass-crypto/README.md

 ## Library metrics

-Here are some notes about the number and type of files and the number of lines of code.
+Here are some notes about the software files and lines of code.

 ### File count